Bear Valley Mountain Resort

-Bear Valley Mountain Resort is a ski area in the western United States, located in the Sierra Nevada of California on Highway 4 between Lake Tahoe and Yosemite National Park—about three hours southeast of Sacramento and one hour from Angels Camp.
+Bear Valley Mountain Resort is a ski area in the western United States, located in the Sierra Nevada of California on Highway 207, a route off of Highway 4 between Lake Tahoe and Yosemite National Park—about three hours southeast of Sacramento and one hour from Angels Camp.
 The alpine ski area and a portion of the real estate in the village of Bear Valley was owned by an investment partnership led by a Canadian company, Dundee Realty, from 2005 to 2014, then by Skyline International acquired Bear Valley through October 31, 2023.

-On November 1, 2023, California Mountain Resort Company, backed by Invision Capital of Chicago, along with ski industry investors Karl Kapuscinski and Tim Cohee announced that they acquired Bear Valley along with properties in the village of Bear Valley.
-With the acquisition, Bear Valley joins the "Cali Pass" giving pass holders to access 3 other ski resorts in California, as well as resorts at 19 "Powder Alliance Resorts" world wide.
-The new owners have made many improvements, such as a new bar, refurbished restaurants and completed 4 different lift upgrade projects over the summer of 2024.

 Skiing

 Nine lifts provide access to 75+ runs covering 1680 acre.
-The resort is known for its commitment to snow making and snow science expertise, and as a result of snow management, was one of six resorts in California that remained open into mid-spring during the worst droughts in history.

-Bear Valley is also known for its rich racing history and one of two resorts in the state that operates a NASTAR course nearly every weekend of the winter season.
+Bear Valley is one of two resorts in the state that operate a NASTAR course nearly every weekend of the winter season.
 The Bear Valley Cross Country and Snowshoe Trail System consists of 35 trails covering 3,000 acre of terrain.
 Bear Valley Cross Country is owned and operated by Paul and Diane Petersen.
 Paul Petersen is co-author of The Essential Cross Country Skier: A Step By Step Guide and a pioneer in the Nordic skiing industry in California.

-Base facilities

-The base village includes a hotel, spa, cabins, 2 restaurants, 2 full bars, and a pizza parlor.
-The Lodge at the base facility is known for its majestic granite fireplace and post and beam construction of the atrium style hotel.
-The hotel's Cathedral Lounge is a desired location for weddings and special events.
-The village also includes a US Post Office, museum, general store and snowmobile rental center.
-There is also an Alpine County Sheriff's office and fire station, as well as a County library and K-6 public school.
-In winter months, there is a shuttle to the ski area in daily operation.